Shekh-Dalim/INTERVIEW_Prep/webdev/3_JS.md

 ```
 6: What is a function?
 ```
-A reusable block of code that performs a specific task.
+"A function is a reusable block of code that performs a specific task and can optionally return a value."
 ```
 7: What are arrow functions?
 ```